oliver-ostojic/logbook-writer/README.md

 - Crew IDs are exactly 7 characters (`@db.Char(7)`).
 Tests and seeds use IDs like `TCRW001`.
 - Daily dates use `@db.Date` to avoid time zone drift; supply dates as `YYYY-MM-DD`.
-- Prisma Studio exits with code 130 when you Ctrl+C—this is normal.

 ## License